jamargoochIT/azure-setup/README.md

 ![27](https://github.com/user-attachments/assets/f9c4792a-902c-44e1-9c1d-d50d25505162)<br><br><br><br>

-In the menu that pops out on the right, under Private IP address settings, change the private Ip address from dynamic to static.
+In the menu that pops out on the right, under Private IP address settings, change the private IP address from dynamic to static.
 Then click save.
 ![28](https://github.com/user-attachments/assets/1617913a-897f-43a8-a142-bfae21797be2)<br><br><br><br>